twpayne/chezmoi/docs/REFERENCE.md

 #### `-f`, `--force`

-Add *targets*, even if doing so would cause a source template to be overwritten.
+Add *target*s, even if doing so would cause a source template to be overwritten.

 #### `--follow`